-Nicholas Pinhey – Lecturer, Public Administration: BA 1975, CSU Stanislaus; MPA 1989, CSU Stanislaus; DPA 1998, University of Southern California.
+Nicholas Pinhey – Lecturer, Public Administration: BA 1975, Stanislaus State; MPA 1989, Stanislaus State; DPA 1998, University of Southern California.
 At Stanislaus since 1999.
 Dr. Pinhey teaches Public Agency Budgeting in the MPA Program.

 (209) 667-3388 / Bizzini 132-A

-Richard Randall – Lecturer, Political Science: BA 1982, CSU Stanislaus; MA 1985, ABD 1991, University of California, Davis.
+Richard Randall – Lecturer, Political Science: BA 1982, Stanislaus State; MA 1985, ABD 1991, University of California, Davis.
 At Stanislaus since 2011.
 Prof. Randall teaches the following courses in the Political Science Program: Introduction to American Government; Introduction to Political Science; and Global Politics.

 (209) 667-3359 / Bizzini 132-A

 Stephen R. Routh – Professor, Political Science: BA 1986, University of California, Santa Cruz; MA 1992, San Jose State University; PhD 2000, University of California, Davis.
 At Stanislaus since 2002.
-Dr. Routh serves as Department Chair, an Associate Dean of the College of the Arts, Humanities and Social Sciences, and Pre-Law Advisor.
+Dr. Routh serves as the Pre-Law Advisor.
 He teaches the following courses in the Political Science Program: Introduction to American Government; The Presidency; Legislative Process; Judicial Process; Political Campaigns & Elections; Constitutional Law; and Civil Liberties.
 In the MPA Program, he teaches Administrative Law.